Succession to the Spanish throne

 Succession to the Spanish throne follows male-preference cognatic primogeniture.
 A dynast who marries against the express prohibition of the monarch and the Cortes Generales, the legislative chamber of Spain, is excluded from the succession.
 Upon proclamation by the Cortes Generales, the monarch is to take an oath to discharge his duties faithfully, to abide by the Constitution and the law and ensure they are abided by, and to respect the rights of the citizens and of the Autonomous Communities.

 Line of succession

-The historical list of potential successors with dynastic rights is much longer, but the 1978 Constitution of Spain limits the succession to heirs of King Juan Carlos I.
+The 1978 Constitution of Spain establishes the succession in favour of the heirs of King Juan Carlos I.